ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 </figcaption>
 </figure>

-William B. Hallock owned considerable lands in the town of Caroline at a time when the Mills were living in Corfu, for example:
+William B. Hallock owned various properties in the town of Caroline at a time when the Mills were living in Corfu, for example:

 <div class="cols">
 {{% fig "hallock/CAROLINE-DEEDS-1-258" "350" /%}}